Efficiently Enumerating Minimal Triangulations: Preliminaries

-Let $g$ be a graph.
-Let $U$ be a set of nodes of $g$.
-We say that $U$ is a \e{clique} (\e{of $g$}) if every two nodes of $U$ are connected by an edge.
-We say that $U$ is a \e{maximal clique} if $U$ is a clique and $U$ is not strictly contained in any other clique.
+Let $g$ be a graph and $U$ a set of nodes of $g$.
+We say that $U$ is an \e{independent set} if it does not contain both endpoints of any edge, and it is a \e{maximal independent set} if it is an independent set and it is not strictly contained in any other independent set.
+We denote by $\maxind(g)$ the set of all the maximal independent sets of $g$.
+We say that $U$ is a \e{clique} (\e{of $g$}) if every two nodes of $U$ are connected by an edge, and it is a \e{maximal clique} (\e{of $g$}) if it is a clique that is not strictly contained in any other clique.
 We denote by $\maxcl(g)$ the set of all the maximal cliques of $g$.
 The operation of \e{saturating} $U$ (\e{in $g$}) is that of connecting every non-adjacent pair of nodes in $U$ by a new edge.
 Hence, if $h$ is obtained from $g$ by saturating $U$, then $U$ is a clique of $h$.